xreader-cn/AspNetCore.Docs.zh-cn/aspnetcore/security/data-protection/extensibility/core-crypto.md

 <a name="data-protection-extensibility-core-crypto-iauthenticatedencryptordescriptor"></a>

-## <a name="iauthenticatedencryptordescriptor-aspnet-core-2x-only"></a>IAuthenticatedEncryptorDescriptor （ASP.NET Core 2.x 仅）
+## <a name="iauthenticatedencryptordescriptor-aspnet-core-2x-only"></a>IAuthenticatedEncryptorDescriptor （仅 ASP.NET Core 2.x）

 # <a name="aspnet-core-2x"></a>[ASP.NET Core 2.x](#tab/aspnetcore2x)